agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

    </body>
 </html>
 ```
-Again, we are ommiting any unnecessary elements and keeping things extra skim to maintain a clear overview.
+Again, we are omitting any unnecessary elements and keeping things extra skim to maintain a clear overview.

 As we mentioned in the [first part](react-introduction-pt1) of the article, The ReactDOM renders its new elements in the original DOM, in an HTML *element* which carries the *id* of *'root'*.
 Lets place one such element inside of our <span class='command'>index.html</span> file.
 ```html